codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 ## Step 3 - Start running pipelines

 Now whenever you setup a [Codefresh pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) you can choose its execution environment and point it to your own cluster with the Codefresh builder.

+>At this point if you have a Codefresh browser window open, make sure that you logout and then login again so that the new UI options regarding your cluster become available.

+Open any Codefresh pipeline and toggle the *Run on Environment* switch.
+Select the cluster and the namespace that you used for the installation in step 1.

+{% include image.html
+lightbox="true"
+file="/images/integrations/google-marketplace/run-in-environment.png"
+url="/images/integrations/google-marketplace/run-in-environment.png"
+max-width="60%"
+caption="Running Pipelines in your cluster" alt="Running Pipelines in your cluster"
+%}

-You can still use the Codefresh SAAS in addition to your own cluster.
+You can still use the Codefresh SAAS if you don't enable this switch.
+You can choose which pipelines run in Codefresh SAAS and which use your cluster depending on your needs.

+## Alternative installation from the command line

+This guide explains the graphical installation via the Google Cloud console.
+You can also install the Codefresh application using command line procedures.

+For this installation mode see the [manual installation guide](https://github.com/codefresh-io/google-marketplace-integration/blob/master/README.md).

 ## Removing the installation.